polkadot-developers/polkadot-docs/develop/application-devs/system-parachains/interact-asset-hub.md

      `polkadotxcm (AssetsTrapped)` which indicates that some assets have been trapped (and hence can be claimed).

-Learn more about Error Management in XCM is the Polkadot blog post from Gavin Wood, [XCM Part III: Execution and Error Management](https://www.polkadot.network/blog/xcm-part-three-execution-and-error-management){target=\_blank}.
+Learn more about error management in XCM from this blog post by Gavin Wood, [XCM Part III: Execution and Error Management](https://www.polkadot.network/blog/xcm-part-three-execution-and-error-management){target=\_blank}.